-This year celebration is quite different, due to the Covid-19 pandemic.
+This year’s celebration is quite different, due to the Covid-19 pandemic.
 But don’t worry!
 The Malaysian Buddhist Association (MBA) has prepared two series of online programs for all devotees to celebrate Wesak Day in their respective homes concurrently following the cancellation of the annual Wesak Day celebrations.
 The Malaysian Buddhist Association will also upload videos on the bathing of the Buddha statue and cultivating merits, recorded by the teachers and Sangha of Malaysian Buddhist Institute for public viewing.
-They also state that although the public is not able to go to temples to bathe the Buddha statue, they can still participate online in these auspicious activities at home.
-All this Live from Malaysia Buddhist Association Facebook.
+They also stated that although the public is not able to go to temples to bathe the Buddha statue, they can still participate online in these auspicious activities at home.
+Watch all this Live on Malaysia Buddhist Association Facebook.
 Also all the activities for the ceremony areas listed below.

 2020 Online Wesak Day Festival Activities

 10am-1pm : 浴佛上供 Bathing of the Buddha Statue and offering

 4pm-7pm : 晚课 Evening Chanting